Catalonia: Modern era

 Ferdinand II of Aragon, the son of John II, and queen Isabella I of Castile were married in 1469, later taking the title the Catholic Monarchs; subsequently, this event was traditionally seen as the first step towards a unified Spain.
 At this time, though united by marriage, the Crown of Castile and the states of the Crown of Aragon remained distinct polities, each keeping its own institutions, parliaments, laws, jurisdictions, and currency.
-Castile commissioned expeditions to the Americas and benefited from the riches acquired in the Spanish colonization of the Americas, but, in time, also carried the main burden of military expenses of the united Spanish kingdoms.
+Castile commissioned expeditions to the Americas and benefited from the riches acquired in the colonisation of the Americas, but, in time, also carried the main burden of military expenses of the united Spanish kingdoms.
 After Isabella's death, Ferdinand II personally ruled both crowns.
 By virtue of descent from his maternal grandparents, Ferdinand and Isabella, in 1516 Charles I of Spain became the first king to rule the Crowns of Castile and Aragon simultaneously by his own right.
 Following the death of his paternal (House of Habsburg) grandfather, Maximilian I, Holy Roman Emperor, he was also elected Charles V, Holy Roman Emperor, in 1519.